tworkool/MakePhotographsHistoric/README.md

 This is a guide on Make Photographs Historical.
 This is a python based partly automated environment which aims to convert digital photographs into historical photos by simulating filters and aspect ratio (and whatever else may be important) of cameras which were used back then (please read disclaimer).
 The core of this task is powered by the blender python API and a scene, which includes predefined filters.
 Here is a step by step explanation:

-1. (optional) converts images from HEIC format to PNG (I use an IPhone and thought it would be good to have a converter implemented)
+1. converts images from HEIC format to PNG (I use an IPhone and thought it would be good to have a converter implemented)
 2. crop images according to the aspect ratio of the film used for the selected historic camera model
 3. apply filter according to the selected historic camera model with blender